paulharter/fam/README.md

  With three class attributes

  - **use_rev** - A boolean, True by default, which if true uses the default rev/cas collision protection of Couch DBs but if false always forces a document update as if this mechanism didn't exist
- - **additional_properties** - A boolean, false by default, which if true lets you add arbitrary additional top level attributes to an object and if flase will throw an exception when you try.
+ - **additional_properties** - A boolean, false by default, which if true lets you add arbitrary additional top level attributes to an object and if false will throw an exception when you try.
  - **fields** - A dict of named fields that map to the top level attributes of the underlying json documents.
 See below for use.

 GenericObject also provides six callbacks that occur as documents are saved and deleted